hellozhaoming/FCP-vasp-ase/README.md

 1. If you want to run fully constant potential calculation properly, the vaspsol code (https://github.com/henniggroup/VASPsol) should be included in the source code directory of VASP before compiling VASP; the patch of vaspsol should be applied to compute the FERMI_SHIFT; add -Dsol_compat option to the list of precompiler options(CPP_OPTIONS) in the makefile of VASP, then compile VASP.

+2. Make sure you have installed python and pip.

+3. Install ase by 'pip install ase'

-2. Copy vaspFCP.py to "python_path/ase/calculators/vasp/".
+2. Copy vaspFCP.py to "python_lib_path/ase/calculators/vasp/".

 3. If you want to use PLUMED interface, read this page (https://wiki.fysik.dtu.dk/ase/ase/calculators/plumed.html).